psoloway/puppetlabs-tomcat/README.md

 #####`$class_name`

-Specifies the Java class name of the implementation to use, and maps to the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute in the Tomcat config file.
-This parameter is optional.
+*Optional.* Specifies the Java class name of the implementation to use.
+Maps to the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute in the Tomcat config file.

 #####`$class_name_ensure`

-Specifies whether to set or remove the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.
-Valid values are 'true', 'false', 'present', or 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to set or remove the [className](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$address`

-Sets the TCP/IP address on which the server waits for a shutdown command, and maps to the [address](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.
-This parameter is optional.
+*Optional.* Sets the TCP/IP address to listen for a shutdown command on.
+Maps to the [address](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.

 #####`$address_ensure`

-Specifies whether to set or remove the [address](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.
-Valid values are 'true', 'false', 'present', or 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to set or remove the [address](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) XML attribute.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$port`

-Sets the port to wait for shutdown commands on.
+Sets the port to listen for shutdown commands on.

 #####`$shutdown`

-Specifies the command that must be sent to `$port`.
+Specifies the command that must be sent to `$port` to trigger a shutdown.

 ####tomcat::config::server::connector